CrossEye/TW5-SuppNotesDemo/post/index.md

 because the rules are simply repeated, but its a clear waste of memory.
 Although no one has mentioned significant issues because of this, it seems silly to take such a risk, when it offers no benefit.

+(If anyone reading can suggest a reason for why this is not so, please share it!)

 With this change, our main view template tiddler is simpler.
 At the end, we might choose to separate out the procedures into their own tiddler as well, but